COP27 draft climate deal retains 1.5C limit, but many issues unresolved

 COP27 page on Eikon https://amers2.apps.cp.thomsonreuters.com/cms/?navid=820392360

-(Additional reporting from Valerie Volcovici, Kate Abnett, Gloria Dickie, and Simon Jessop; Writing by Richard Valdmanis)
+(Additional reporting from Dominic Evans, Valerie Volcovici, Kate Abnett, Gloria Dickie, and Simon Jessop; Writing by Richard Valdmanis)

 ((richard.valdmanis@thomsonreuters.com; +1 617 312 6022; Reuters Messaging: richard.valdmanis.thomsonreuters.com@reuters.net))